 Although not a requirement by Washington law, most (if not all) landlords in Washington ask for a security deposit from their tenants.

-Usually equivalent to one month's rent, a tenant’s security deposit is meant to cushion landlords against financial damage that may occur in a variety of lease scenarios.
-Examples include tenant’s refusal to pay rent, property abandonment, excessive property damage, and failure by the tenant to clear their utility bills at the time of moving out.
+Usually equivalent to one month's rent, a tenant’s deposit is meant to cushion you against financial damage that may occur in a variety of lease scenarios.
+Examples include tenant’s refusal to pay rent, abandonment, excessive damages, and failure by the tenant to clear their utility bills at the time of moving out.

 Luckily, issues can be avoided if both parties to the lease understand the laws in Washington.
-The property management at Windermere Property Management have created this article to help landlords get a better understanding of Washington security deposit laws.
+The rental management experts at Windermere Property Management have created this article to help you get a better understanding of Washington security deposit laws.

 How much is a security deposit in Washington?